- Perennials, Bulbs & Flowers

 - Deer Resistant Plants

-Choosing the Right Strawberry Seeds
+Choosing the Right Strawberry Plants

 Many gardeners grow strawberries in their garden, while others incorporate them into their perennial flower beds.
-Strawberry seeds can also be grown in raised beds, barrels, our Strawberry Tiered Planter, or Grow Tub Strawberry Tower.
+Strawberry bushes can also be grown in raised beds, barrels, our Strawberry Tiered Planter, or Grow Tub Strawberry Tower.
 The variety you choose to grow is a matter of preference and your space requirements.

 Strawberries fall into three different types.